 Antonia Klein- Parent Governor

 Antonia is one of our two parent governors.
 After graduating from Sheffield University and undertaken post-graduate studies at Cambridge University, Antonia pursued a career in financial and legal recruitment, before founding her own legal recruitment firm, which she has been running since 2003.
 Antonia has been a long-time supporter of Thomson House and serves on the Full Governing Board as well as chairing the Fundraising and Community Engagement Committee and serving on the Education Committee.
-Antonia has two children, both at Thomson House School.
+Antonia has a daugher at Thomson House School.

 Steven Bastian - Parent Governor

 A long-time supporter of Thomson House (one of his two children is a pupil in the school’s first cohort), Steven Bastian is one of our two Parent Governors.
 Steven sits on the Finance and General Purpose Committee and is also the link governor for PE.
 Steven is originally from Australia, where he graduated from Monash University in Melbourne.
 A qualified Chartered Accountant, Steven has worked in finance departments of large multi-nationals in the telecommunications and media sectors.
-A keen runner, Steven is attempting the ‘most-gruelling ultra-marathon in the world’, the Marathon des Sables.
+A keen runner, Steven completed the ‘most-gruelling ultra-marathon in the world’, the Marathon des Sables.

 Charis brings a wealth of experience to the school’s building and estates strategy and to its health & safety systems.
 Charis has over fifteen years experience in the building services and facilities management sector and she is currently working for Interserve in a Senior Business Development role.
 Previously Charis has worked for global infrastructure and services businesses such as Carillion Plc, Balfour Beatty Plc and GDF Suez UK.
 Charis lives in Twickenham and is a parent of two girls.
 Apart from serving on the Full Governing Board, Charis is a member of the Finance and General Purpose Committee and is an IT Link Governor.

 The following members of the Trust were part of the original founding team of Thomson House.
 Though not involved in the everyday running of the school, they still play a key advisory role as members of Stamp Education Trust.